 Is your kid wild about animals?
-Skip the zoo and check out their favorite critters up close and out of the cage at The Creature Conservancy’s weekly Creature Encounters.
+Skip the zoo and check out their favorite critters up close and out of the cage at The Creature Conservancy’s weekly Featured Animals event.

 But it doesn’t stop there.
-As your child meets some of these critters, you can rest assured that entry fees go directly to the non-profit’s work helping the critters in their care and rescuing other animals like Al, the alligator who was left on a local vet’s doorstep, Poco, the sloth who was rescued from a trailer park, the Ball pythons found in a dumpster and others.
+As your child meets some of these critters, you can rest assured that entry fees go directly to the non-profit’s work helping the critters in their care and rescuing other animals like Al, the alligator who was left on a local vet’s doorstep, Quinn, a non-releasable bald eagle that was hit by a car, Dumpie, the ball python found in a dumpster and others.

 This post was originally published in 2017 and is updated regularly.